Hua-CM/ChloroAnno/README.md

 ## Manual
 ### meta file
 1. The ChloroAnno use a flexible but unified meta file informat.
 Users need to choose the appropriate header based on functions they want to use.
-Here is an overview of all illegal headers.
+Here is an overview of all legal headers.
 For specific headers used in each function, please refer to the following sections.

 - `inpath1`  : Input file path. **Every meta file should include this column.**